The Family (2013 film): Plot

-Giovanni is asked to attend an American film event due to his supposed historical expertise and he brings Agent Stansfield along, claiming to want to bond with him.
-It it is in fact an alibi for a timed explosive rigged to destroy the fertilizer causing his brown water.
-The film screening takes an unexpected turn when instead of Some Came Running, the scheduled film, they instead watch Goodfellas.
+Belle seduces Henri and loses her virginity to him.
+Giovanni is asked to attend an American film event due to his supposed historical expertise and brings Agent Stansfield along, claiming to want to bond with him.
+It is actually an alibi for a timed explosive rigged to destroy the fertilizer pump causing his brown water.
+The screening takes a turn when instead of Some Came Running, the scheduled film, they instead watch Goodfellas.
 Throughout the film, Giovanni expresses a desire to talk about his life as a mobster.
 The debate after the film prompts him to tell his story to the audience.
-Feeling the cover has been compromised, Agent Stansfield gives the order to relocate the family again.
+Feeling the cover has been compromised, Stansfield gives the order to relocate the family again.

 Meanwhile, the school detects Warren's activities so he decides to leave town with a fake passport to establish his own mafia family in Paris, afraid that the FBI will drop the family's protection.
 At the train station, he sees seven hitmen arrive and head for town.
 He returns home to warn the family.
-Henri breaks up with Belle, which causes her to contemplate suicide, but she stops when she sees the hitmen enter the police station and kill several officers.
-Maggie returns home and finds her children gone, so she goes to ask the FBI surveillance team for help.
+Henri breaks up with Belle, which causes her to contemplate suicide, but she stops when she sees the hitmen enter the police station and kill officers.
+Maggie returns home, finds her children gone, and goes to ask the FBI surveillance team for help.
 Giovanni returns home and Maggie goes to speak with him, but sees the hitmen.
 She returns to the FBI safe house across the street.

 The hitmen blow up the family's house and kill neighbors who leave their homes to investigate.
-Soon an intense gunfight ensues which involves all family members.
-Giovanni and Maggie strangle and stab a hitman after he raids the safe house and tries to sexually assault Maggie.
+A gunfight ensues which involves all family members.
+Maggie stabs a hitman after he raids the safe house and tries to sexually assault her.
 Belle kills a hitman who went to look for weapons in his car's trunk.
-Using weapons she found in the trunk, she shoots one of the five hitmen near the burning house.
-Warren also gets guns from the car and shoots two of the hitmen while being given cover fire by Belle.
+Using weapons from the trunk, she shoots a hitman near the burning house.
+Warren also gets guns and shoots two hitmen while being given cover fire by Belle.
 One hitman is killed by the family dog.
-While chasing Belle, the lead hitman is killed by Stansfield's car.
+While chasing Belle, the lead hitman is killed by Stansfield who runs him over with his car.

-The family relocates again.
-Despite numerous innocent townspeople having been slaughtered, Giovanni expresses his happiness at having had the chance to tell his story, saying that it brought the family closer.
+The family relocates yet again.
+Despite innocent townspeople having been slaughtered, Giovanni expresses his happiness at having had the chance to tell his story, saying that it brought the family closer.